2 min read

 Planning for Success

-With expanded QSBS benefits comes the need for careful planning, and these final steps help ensure eligibility is preserved and fully optimized.
+The expanded QSBS benefits emphasize the need for careful planning, and these final considerations help ensure eligibility is preserved and fully optimized.

 Document Qualification - Taxpayers bear the burden of proof.
 Maintain detailed financial, legal, and tax records showing that both the company and the shareholder meet each requirement.
 Early coordination among tax, legal, and accounting advisors is critical.

-• Minnesota conforms, allowing both federal and state capital-gain exclusions.
+• Minnesota conforms to federal treatment, allowing both federal and state capital-gain exclusions on Minnesota-based gains.

 Is Your Business Positioned to Benefit from QSBS?

-The OBBBA’s changes to Section 1202 open the door to new planning opportunities for both business owners and investors, but only if qualification is established and maintained.
+The OBBBA’s changes to Section 1202 widen the door to tax planning opportunities for both business owners and investors, but only if qualification is established and maintained.

 Curious as to how this might benefit you?
 Connect with us at Redpath to evaluate entity structure, shareholder eligibility, and documentation strategies that preserve QSBS status and maximize long-term value.